RemyGratwohl/cuTPS_D4_teaQup/README.md

    1. If this is the first time that the project has been opened with Qt Creator, Qt Creator will provide a configuration screen.
       Qt Creator's automatic project configuration should not need to be adjusted;
-      Simply navigate to the 'Edit' mode of the IDE.
+      Simply navigate to the 'Edit' mode of the IDE by clicking "Configure Project".
    2. Note that development was carried out using Qt 5.0.2.
 Please change the 'Desktop' kit to use this version of Qt.
 2. Build the appropriate project on each host (`client` or `server`) using Qt Creator.
 3. Server network configuration
    1. Start the server process by choosing to run the `server` project.
-   2. Terminate the server process.
+   2. Terminate the server process (e.g. using `CTRL+C`).
    3. Navigate to the build folder for the server process (something like `../build-cuTPS_D4_teaQup-Desktop-Debug/server` relative to the `.pro` project file) and open `ServerConfigFile.txt`.